karekoho/json/README.md

 using namespace format;

-json j (new object {    // Construct a format::json object with to format::object object
+json j (new object {    // Construct a format::json object with a format::object object
         { L"Image",
             new object {
               { L"Width",new number (800.0) },